6 Cool Image Captions with CSS3

 Summary

-Although these CSS features are cool, it is not widely applicable yet, due to the browser support limitations we have mentioned earlier.
-However, keep experimenting with these new features, because this is the way we will be shaping a web page in the future.
+Although these CSS features are cool, they are not yet widely applicable due to the browser support limitations mentioned earlier.
+However, keep experimenting with these new features, as this is the direction web page shaping will take in the future.

 Credits

-Image thumbnails in the tutorial are taken from the following websites (screenshot):
+Image thumbnails used in the tutorial are screenshots taken from the following websites:

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail